apollozkp/zkp-subnet/README.md

 ## Hardware requirements

-For this version 0, it is advised that validators run slightly stronger hardware than miners do.
-This is needed due to the computational cost of converting Cairo programs to a set of constraints which a miner can then prove to signal his capability.
-Over time, as we move over to KZG based random circuits and proof generation, this requirement will drop for the validator and the miners will be able to compete more effectively.
+As we move towards improving and completing more of the stack, these requirements will slowly go up - especially as more powerful hardware and more competitors enter the subnet (as speed determines everything!), but for the initial version these specs should do:

 ### Validator requirements

 - Ubuntu 22.04
-- At least 8 vCPUs
+- At least 4 vCPUs
 - At least 16 GB RAM (DDR4 or higher)
 - 200 GB storage